LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

 *Loop* only uses data from the CGM you selected as your CGM for closed-loop insulin delivery, but don't be surprised at the double trace if you want to wear both during the transition from G6 to G7.

+!!! tip "Add Permission to Health for Dexcom to Write Glucose"
+    If either the G6 or the G7 has permission to write to health, then Loop will delete the glucose values that it wrote to health 3 hours earlier.
+That's when the Dexcom app will start writing its glucose values and you only want one to show up in Health history.

+    If you transition from G6 to G7 (or alternate back and forth), be sure that at least the app you are currently using has permission to write to health.
+(I inadvertently forgot to turn on health permission for G7.
+By the time I noticed, I had a gap of several days in my Apple Health storage of glucose values.)

 #### Libre

 There are several choices for reading Libre sensors.